tychon/mascado/README.md

 Package for analyzing geometric distortions of optical systems.
 This software is meant for quick-look inspection of distortion data sets.

+Dependencies are

+  - Python3.5 or higher
+  - Matplotlib: e.g. `pip install matplotlib`
+  - NumPy: e.g. `pip install numpy`
+  - SciPy: e.g. `pip install scipy`
+  - pandas: e.g. `pip install pandas`

+Make sure that you are using the Python3 version of pip (explicitly `pip3 ...` or `python3 -m pip ...`) or `conda`, because otherwise the packages are not visible to the scripts.

 The documentation is available at https://tychons.net/mascado/
-If you want to build it yourself, get Sphinx and run
+If you want to build the documentation yourself, get Sphinx and run

     $ make docupdate
     $ make docbuild